 Furthermore, these documents contain frequently asked questions that new and existing team members can refer to when revising processes and standards of procedure.

-Now that you have what you need to lay the groundwork of your remote team, but you’ve still not hired that team.
+Now that you have what you need to lay the groundwork for your remote team but you’ve still not hired that team.
 So how does one go about hiring the right team to operate remotely?

 Let’s find out!